 In conclusion, insuring a condo or townhome can be likened to putting together the pieces of a complex puzzle.
 It requires careful consideration and understanding of both individual unit owner policies and the master policy provided by the condominium association or homeowners association.

-To ensure seamless coverage without any overlaps or gaps, it is essential for condo and townhome owners to communicate with their associations regularly and seek guidance from insurance experts to tailor their insurance needs.
+To ensure seamless coverage without overlaps or gaps, condo and townhome owners must regularly communicate with their associations and seek guidance from insurance experts to tailor their insurance needs.

 By doing so, they can safeguard their homes against potential risks while enjoying peace of mind in their living spaces.